LADY IN THE PEW

 “Bluetooth,” she said, deadpan.
 “Plays Christian rock and Kirk Franklin.
 Sometimes at the same time.”

 They both laughed quietly, but her eyes kept straying to his face, just for a second at a time.
-He wondered if she was trying to place him or if she noticed the rough patch on his cheek.
+He wondered if she was trying to place him or if she noticed the darkening under his eyes reflected by the stage light.

 “You from around here?” she asked after a beat.